Ein Heldenleben: Reception

 The German critics responded to Strauss's caricatures of them.
 One of them called the piece "as revolting a picture of this revolting man as one might ever encounter".
 Otto Floersheim wrote a damning review in the Musical Courier (April 19, 1899), calling the "alleged symphony ... revolutionary in every sense of the word".
 He continued, "[t]he climax of everything that is ugly, cacophonous, blatant and erratic, the most perverse music I ever heard in all my life, is reached in the chapter 'The Hero's Battlefield'.
 The man who wrote this outrageously hideous noise, no longer deserving of the word music, is either a lunatic, or he is rapidly approaching idiocy."
 The critic in The New York Times after the New York premiere in 1900 was more circumspect.
 He admitted that posterity might well mock his response to the piece, but that although "there are passages of true, glorious, overwhelming beauty ... one is often thrown into astonishment and confusion".
 Henry Wood, with whose orchestra Strauss gave the British premiere, thought the piece "wonderfully beautiful".

 In modern times, the work still divides critical opinion.
 According to Bryan Gilliam in the Grove Dictionary of Music and Musicians, this is "mainly because its surface elements have been overemphasized."
 In Gilliam's view:

 Various critics see the work as a flagrant instance of Strauss's artistic egotism, but a deeper interpretation reveals the issue of autobiography to be far more complex.
 Ein Heldenleben treats two important subjects familiar from earlier works: the Nietzschean struggle between the individual and his outer and inner worlds, and the profundity of domestic love.

 Whatever the critics might have thought, the work rapidly became a standard part of the orchestral repertoire.
-It has been performed 41 times at the BBC Proms since its premiere there in 1903.
+It has been performed 41 times at the BBC Proms since its premiere there in 1903, most recently in 2026 by the Met Orchestra with Yannick Nézet-Séguin.